raphaelvallat/yasa/docs/quickstart.rst

 Full-night spectrogram plot
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The current sampling frequency of the hypnogram is one value every 30-seconds, i.e. ~0.3333 Hz.
-However, most YASA functions requires the sampling frequency of the hypnogram to be the same as the sampling frequency of the PSG data.
+However, most YASA functions require the hypnogram to be upsampled to match the sampling frequency of the PSG data.
 In this example, we therefore need to upsample our hypnogram from 0.333 Hz to 100 Hz.
-This can be done with the :py:func:`~yasa.hypno_upsample_to_data` function:
+This can be done with the :py:meth:`~yasa.Hypnogram.upsample_to_data` method:

 .. code-block:: python

-    >>> hypno_up = yasa.hypno_upsample_to_data(hypno, sf_hypno=1/30, data=raw)
+    >>> hypno_up = hyp.upsample_to_data(data=raw)
     >>> print(len(hypno_up))

 Now that the hypnogram and data have the same shape, we can plot our hypnogram on top of a multitaper `spectrogram <https://en.wikipedia.org/wiki/Spectrogram>`_ using the :py:func:`~yasa.plot_spectrogram` function, which shows the time-frequency representation of a single EEG channel across the entire night.
 The x-axis of the spectrogram is time in hours, and the y-axis is the frequency range (from 0 to 25 Hz).